dynarithmic/twain_library/demos/Perl/README.md

 $|++;
 use Win32::API;

 # DTWAIN Constants.
-See DTWAIN.PL file for these values
+See DTWAINAPI.PL file for these values
 use constant DTWAIN_USENATIVE => 1;
 use constant DTWAIN_BMP => 100;
 use constant DTWAIN_USELONGNAME => 64;